Taiwan coast guard launches new ships as South China Sea tensions rise

 Japan’s Yomiuri newspaper reported on Saturday that Group of Seven leaders meeting in Germany on Sunday would express their concern over any unilateral action to change the status quo in the East and South China Seas.

-China has been criticized for extensive reclamation work and moves to turn submerged rocks into man-made structures.
+China has been criticised for extensive reclamation work and moves to turn submerged rocks into man-made structures.
 The United States last week said Beijing had placed mobile artillery systems in contested territory.

 Editing by Jeremy Laurence